luxfi/evm/LLM.md

 // - bc.triedb: the trie database

 // For C-Chain: triedb already has the state from continuous operation
-// For SubnetEVM: triedb only has genesis state from fresh Commit()
+// For EVM: triedb only has genesis state from fresh Commit()
 ```

 ---